kitclong/Code-Refactoring/README.md

 # homework-01-KL
 This is for hw01, code refactoring.
 ------------------------------------
-Learning how to refactor code, create a git repo, push to the new repo, deploy a GitHub pages with the content pushed. https://kitclong.github.io/homework-01-KL/Main/index.html
+The purpose of this homework was to begin learning how to refactor code, create a git repo, push our refactored code to the new repo, and create/deploy a GitHub pages with the content pushed.

+This is a full page screenshot of what the site should look:

+https://kitclong.github.io/homework-01-KL/Main/index.html